equinor/forecast-of-response-dmt/README.md

 ### How to reset database used in the forecast app

-Make the following changes to the FoR repo (updated 05.10.21)
+Make the following changes to the FoR repo (updated 01.12.21)

+1. Delete the following data source files:
-1. Delete api/home/DMT/data_sources/DMT-DS.json and api/home/for/data_sources/ForecastDS.json.
+   1. api/home/DMT/data_sources/DMT-DS.json
+   2. api/home/for/data_sources/ForecastDS.json
-2. Add database password to DMT-DS-azure.json and ForecastDS-azure.json
+2. Add the database password to the "password" property of the following files:
+   1. api/home/DMT/data_sources/DMT-DS-azure.json
+   2. api/home/for/data_sources/ForecastDS-azure.json
+   3. dmss-system.radix.json
+      1. The password can be retrieved from the instance page of the Azure Cosmos DB in the Azure Portal
+3. Update the data source names:
-3. In DMT-DS-azure.json, update "name" to be DMT-Internal.
-In ForecastDS-azure.json, change "name" to be "ForecastDS"
+   1. In DMT-DS-azure.json, set "name" to be "DMT-Internal"
+   2. In ForecastDS-azure.json, set "name" to be "ForecastDS"
-4. Add database password to dmss-system.radix.json
-5. In docker-compose, make the following changes:
+4. In docker-compose, make the following changes:
-   - for dmss service, set environment variable ENVIRONMENT to be production
+   - for dmss service, set environment variable ENVIRONMENT to be "production"
-   - for dmss service, update the volumes file to be dmss-system.radix.json instead of dmss-system.local.json
+   - for dmss service, update the volumes file to be "dmss-system.radix.json" instead of "dmss-system.local.json"

+5. Set the necessary environment variables:
+   1. Set "MONGO_AZURE_URI" to the connection string of the Mongo instance.
+      1. MONGO_AZURE_URI="mongodb://..."
+         1. The connection string can be retrieved from the instance page of the Azure Cosmos DB in the Azure Portal
+         2. NB: Make sure to select the correct database for your environment
+            1. i.e. 'forecast-of-response' for 'test', or 'forecast-of-response-prod' for 'prod'
+   2. Set "SECRET_KEY" to the SECRET_KEY used in Radix
+      1. Optionally generate a new one by running `docker-compose run --rm dmss create-key`.
+      2. Make sure to update the value in Radix if creating a new key.
 6. Run commands from the main FoR folder:

     ```bash